 Institutional Review Board (IRB)

-The UTHSC IRB is now offering quarterly training sessions called IRB Insights.
+The UTHSC IRB offers training sessions called IRB Insights.
 These sessions will be opportunities for researchers to learn more about human research protections and how to use the IRB electronic system, iMedRIS.

 Mark your calendars for future IRB Insights opportunities:

-For information on other iMedRIS training opportunities and the CITI program, please visit the Training tab on the left.
+For information on other iMedRIS training opportunities, please visit the Training page.

 UTHSC IRB office